nepali-prabhat/toyOS/README.md

 # ToyOS

-Made Following the "Writing an OS in Rust" blog https://os.phil-opp.com/
+Made following the "Writing an OS in Rust" blog https://os.phil-opp.com/

-The goal is to
+The goal is not fancy
 - Learn more about OS
-- Practise rust
+- Practise embeded rust